5 Microsoft Office alternatives: Do Any Of Them Compare?

 It’s important to note that over the years a lot more work has been put into LibreOffice, with recent developments including a redesigned toolbar, which should make it feel more comfortable for those coming from Microsoft Office.
 It’s also quite a bit less buggy than OpenOffice.
 For the more advanced user, choosing LibreOffice over OpenOffice might be the best option.

 You can head here to download LibreOffice.

 If you’re an Apple-only user, this next option might be for you.

 Apple has its own suite of productivity apps, called iWork, which includes Pages, Numbers, and Keynote.
 As you might expect from apps designed by Apple, each of these apps is beautifully-designed, simplistic, and full-features.

 These programs make it easy to create professional documents, spreadsheets, and presentations.
 These apps are compatible with Word, so collaboration shouldn’t be an issue.
 These apps also work very well with iCloud, making them even better for users already in the Apple ecosystem.

 Once upon a time, Kingsoft Office looked more like a Chinese knockoff of Microsoft Office.
-However, after a rebranding and renaming to WPS Office, the software can stand as its own contender to Microsoft Office.
+However, after renaming itself to WPS Office, the software can stand as its own as a true competitor to Microsoft Office.

 This suite of applications is very lightweight, runs smoothly, and is compatible with Microsoft Office.
 WPS Office can run on Windows or Mac as well as mobile devices.

 Best of all, it’s free.
-There is a premium version available for just $29.99/year, which offers a few additional features for the heavy user.
+There is a premium version available for just $29.99/year, which offers a few additional features for the heavy user but is unnecessary for the average user.
 Head here to download WPS Office.